itedev/JsBundle/README.md

 SF object in javascript
 -----------------------

-If you have FOSJsRoutingBundle installed, then SF.path function will be available as an alias for Routing.generate.
+If you have FOSJsRoutingBundle installed, then `SF.path` and `SF.url` functions will be available as an aliases for Routing.generate.

 Extensions
 ----------